 8. Primary Electrical

 Time to get the van juiced up!
-The “primary electrical” system is all the main components that make up the heart of electrical system: batteries, inverter, solar charge controller and so on.
+The “primary electrical” system is all the main components that make up the heart of an electrical system: batteries, inverter, solar charge controller and so on.
 It’s basically everything except the branch circuits (below) and the “loads” (things) they feed.
 I generally locate this underneath the bed area adjacent to the passenger wheel well.
 This step also includes connecting the van’s battery to a DC-DC charger for charging the battery bank when driving.
-If you’re daunted trying to design or install your electrical system, you might want to check out this post where I share an very detailed example wiring diagram and complete list of parts that you can use as a starting point for designing your own system.
-By the way, if you’re a fan of Victron Energy components, consider buying them from us instead of Amazon.
-We love Amazon too and so many of the links on the blog point to their wares, but we’re nice and a little bit smaller.
+If you’re daunted trying to design or install your electrical system, you’re at the right place.
+We have tons of great blog posts including example wiring diagrams.
+This page is a great place to start.
+We also have best price camper van electrical system bundles that will save you a bundle!

 9. Rough-In Electrical System Branch Circuits

-I typically use a combined 12 volt DC and 120 volt AC load center like this one or this other one.
+I typically use a combined 12 volt DC and 120 volt AC load center like this one.
 Branch circuits are the wires that run from this load center to the various “loads” like lights, a refrigerator, fans, etc. Each branch circuit has either a fuse (for DC loads) or a circuit breaker (for AC loads).
-At this point in the build I’ll run these wires close to where they’ll eventually be “terminated” to the actual device/outlet/thing.
-It’s always a good idea to use protection – wire loom in this case, anywhere the wire might interact with any sharp edges in the van.
+At this point in the build, I’ll run these wires close to where they’ll eventually be “terminated” to the actual device/outlet/thing.
+I know what you’re thinking – where’s the link to purchase the wire?
+We got you covered… It’s always a good idea to use protection – wire loom in this case, anywhere the wire might interact with any sharp edges in the van.
 By the way, this gizmo makes looking wire a million+ times easier.
 I didn’t know about it until my third build and I sure wish I did.
-You should also leave a little “slack” at each location so you can fine tune it later.
-Finally, consider using conduit in places that might be tucked behind walls or other things to make it easier to upgrade, repair, replace or add wires in the future.
+You should also leave a little “slack” at each location so you can fine-tune it later.
+Finally, consider using conduits in places that might be tucked behind walls or other things to make it easier to upgrade, repair, replace, or add wires in the future.
+By the way, we have an electrical accessory bundle here that is a great way to get things like wire, shore power inlet, load center, fuses, etc.

 10. Ceiling Panels